maddguru/cli-debrid-monitor/INSTALLATION.md

 ## 📂 Installation

-### Step 1: Extract Files
+### Step 1: Save File

-Extract the ZIP file to your cli_debrid directory:
+Save the latest release to your cli_debrid directory:
 ```
 C:\YOUR FILE LOCATION\cli_debrid\
 ```